Background on the Property

 After the death of Cornelius Bushnell in 1896, the house was rented to a number of families for a residence as well as for commercial operations until 1917.
 The April 7, 1910, Shoreline Times printed a story saying that “the old Bushnell House on Boston street has been thoroughly overhauled and put in excellent repair by the owner and will be occupied early in June by Mr. and Mrs. W. Hart and daughter, Susan J. Hart.”
 The story went on to say that Miss Hart “proposes to engage in a new enterprise this summer the nature of which will be unprecedented in Madison—a tearoom—where all who wish may drop in for light afternoon refreshments and where passing automobile parties may find satisfactory meals.”

 The building was used as the headquarters of the Madison Historical Society until 2010, when the administrative offices were moved to Lee's Academy.
-Currently the property is open to members and to the public for occasional special events and exhibitions throughout the year.
+Currently the property is open to members and to the public for occasional special events throughout the year.

 Credit: This history was originally researched, documented, and written by Lynn Friedman, former chair of the MHS Historic Preservation Committee.
 This account of the history of the house as we know it was last updated in Fall 2012.